Erica x darleyensis ‘Silberschmelze’

 Taller heaths can be used as screens.
 All attract bees.

-Grows 1 ft. tall 2 ft. wide, and is covered with pink or white flowers in winter and spring.'Silberschmelze' ('Mediterranean White')
+This hybrid grows to 1 ft. tall 2 ft. wide, and is covered with pink or white flowers in winter and spring and has medium green foliage.
+It is represented by several excellent varieties.‘Silberschmelze’